wojciechpolak/glifestream/docs/ARCHITECTURE.md

   file name is the SHA-1 of the source URL, so every entry that shows the same image shares one file.
 Content refers to a thumbnail as `[GLS-THUMBS]/<sha1>.<ext>`.
-- `MEDIA_ROOT/upload/YYYY/MM/DD/` holds selfpost uploads, referred to as `[GLS-UPLOAD]/...`.
+- `MEDIA_ROOT/upload/YYYY/MM/DD/<random>/<file name>` holds selfpost uploads,
+  referred to as `[GLS-UPLOAD]/...`.
+The random directory makes the path impossible to guess, so the file of a draft or friends-only entry cannot be fetched by trying likely names.
+Uploads from before this change sit directly under the date.
 An upload is the only copy of a file the owner posted.
 - A thumbnail no entry refers to is an orphan. `--thumbs-delete-orphans` removes orphans older than a day.
 Anything newer may belong to an import still in progress. `delete_thumb_files()` refuses any path outside